MicrosoftDocs/dynamics365smb-docs/business-central/faqs-chat-with-copilot.md

 - Language limitations

-  - Chat with Copilot is only supported in English for the following locales: en-AU, en-CA, en-GB, en-IE, en-IN, en-NZ, en-PH, en-SG, en-US, en-ZA.
+  - Chat is only supported in English for the following locales: en-AU, en-CA, en-GB, en-IE, en-IN, en-NZ, en-PH, en-SG, en-US, en-ZA.

     Inaccurate responses might be returned when users interact with the feature in languages other than the supported languages.